top of page

 Why you shouldn’t do this

 1.)
 Classification forecasts are typically inaccurate until the last weeks of the quarter.
 (We've looked at this in detail over many businesses and quarters.)
 If you want earlier visibility, with this method you are out of luck.
 Hierarchical opinions add complexity without addressing the problem.
-If you want good forecasts earlier, the classification forecast process is ineffective, layers of opinions and automation don't help.
+If you want good forecasts earlier, the classification forecast process is ineffective, layers of opinions and doing it faster with automation don't help.

 2.)
 Spreadsheets and rollup applications create multiple divergent views of the same data.
 Which application is right?
 Salesforce or the rollup tool?
 At what level of rollup?
 Organizations spend countless hours inputting data and reconciling differences.
 Having multiple sources of truth is enormously counterproductive.